 Unemployment Benefits During COVID-19

-Current as of May 18, 2020.
-This is a rapidly changing situation.
+Current as of August 6, 2020.
+This is a changing situation.
 Please check back for updated information.

 What changes have been made to unemployment insurance for the Coronavirus crisis?

 Added benefits are available to people on temporary leave without pay, laid off, or finding themselves without work through no fault of their own.